harrisonlab/fusarium/README.md

 The following is a summary of the work presented in this Readme.

-The following processes were applied to Alternaria genomes prior to analysis:
+The following processes were applied to Fusarium genomes prior to analysis:
 Data qc
 Genome assembly
 Repeatmasking